thecodingaviator/coasttocow/README.md

 ## File List

+### `confirmation.php`

+The `confirmation.php` file is responsible for displaying a confirmation page on the Coast to Cow Consumer Data Repository website.
+It provides feedback to the user based on certain conditions and includes HTML rendering and PHP logic.

+The main features of the `confirmation.php` file are as follows:

+- Email Notification: It checks if an email was sent by verifying the `$_SESSION['email_sent']` variable.
+If the variable is set to `true`, a notification is displayed on the confirmation page.
+The `$_SESSION['email_sent']` variable is then unset to prevent multiple notifications.
+- Content Display: Within the content section, the file retrieves and displays any debugging messages stored in the `$_SESSION['update']` variable.
+If debugging messages are present, they are shown with a heading.
+If no debugging messages are found, a message indicating their absence is displayed.

+Developers working on the `confirmation.php` file should consider the following:

+- Content: Consider adding relevant content to the confirmation page, such as project statistics, additional instructions, or any other pertinent information.

+---

 ### `dashboard.php`

 The `dashboard.php` file represents the dashboard page of the Coast to Cow Consumer Data Repository website.
 It provides an interface for logged-in users to access various features and functionalities.